vaishnavikotamkar-sys/iot_2026/README.md

 # 🙏 Acknowledgement

-I sincerely thank my faculty members, department, and college for providing guidance and support throughout the development of this project.
-This work helped me gain practical knowledge of Artificial Neural Networks and Machine Learning.
+I sincerely thank my faculty members, department, and college for their continuous guidance and support throughout the development of this project.
+This work provided me with practical knowledge of K-Means Clustering, Unsupervised Machine Learning, Data Preprocessing, Exploratory Data Analysis (EDA), and Customer Segmentation techniques.
+It also enhanced my understanding of applying machine learning algorithms to solve real-world business problems.
 ---

 ⭐ If you found this project useful, consider giving it a star on GitHub.